 A third party, which has been contracted through a bidding process, is in charge of maintenance and operation.
 The government must always choose the lowest price offer, so the service is not always the best.
 This company only provides maintenance and operation service, but no spare parts.
 The contract does not include the provision of parts.

 In this building CFC-11 was recovered and sent to a recycling centre.
-The project pays for the recovery and transportation of the refrigerant.
+The project payed for the recovery and transportation of the refrigerant.

 The second public building visited by the evaluation team is located in Cuiaba (Mato Grosso).
 The building management was already knowledgeable about the existing policies and regulations related to ODSs, building codes and energy efficiency.
 They therefore accepted immediately the proposal to enter the retro-commissioning programme.
 They were aware about their high electricity cost, and 30 per cent of their annual budget is spent on electricity payment out of which 70 per cent is because of the cooling system.
 The Ministry budget, already scarce, has been reduced by 20 per cent due to the crisis.